 As the cyberwar to save Ukraine enters Round 2, SCADA/ICS is likely to become the target of both sides.
 In this article, I simply try to lay out a case of why SCADA Hacking and Security is among the most critical area of cybersecurity (update March 23, 2022).

 Recently, the US National Security Administration (NSA) warned that hackers were attempting to compromise multiple elements of the US and other nations' SCADA/ICS infrastructure.
 Then, on May 7, hackers successfully compromised a major pipeline between the US Gulf Coast and the major metropolitan area of the US disrupting 45% of the gasoline supply to this critical area.
 It has now been reported that Colonial paid the hackers 75 BTC or about $5 million.

-In 2018, the US Federal Bureau of Investigation (FBI) and U.S. Homeland Security announced that the Russians are hacking and attacking the US electric grid and nuclear facilities.
-This continues in 2019 and will likely do so until this industry takes cyber security seriously.
+In addition, in 2018, the US Federal Bureau of Investigation (FBI) and U.S. Homeland Security announced that the Russians are hacking and attacking the US electric grid and nuclear facilities.
+This continues into 2021 and will likely do so until this industry takes cyber security seriously.
 Apparently, the Russian hackers have breached dozens of power plants.
 This is just one more example of the criticality of SCADA Hacking in our new world of cyber war.